robpetrin/robpetrin.github.io/content/about/index.md

 +++
 date = "2016-11-05T21:05:33+05:30"
-title = "Learn More About Rob Petrin" description = "Learn more about Rob's professional and educational history.
+title = "Learn More Details About Rob Petrin" description = "Learn more about Rob's professional and educational history.
 It's been a long road to travel, and every role has been a learning experience."
 +++